cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_2/Multi-Chassis_Link_Aggregation_-_MLAG.md

 Linux, including the management daemon, named `clagd`, and other options in the code, such as `clag-id`, which exist for historical purposes.
-The Cumulus Linux implementation is truly a multi-chassis link aggregation protocol, so we call it
+The Cumulus Linux implementation is truly a multi-chassis link aggregation protocol, so we call it MLAG.
-MLAG.

 {{%/notice%}}

-<span id="src-8362677_indexterm-1AF6AFB2306591FC94CFB13872AE1510">Dual-connected
-devices can create </span>LACP bonds that contain links to each physical switch.
+Dual-connected devices can create LACP bonds that contain links to each physical switch.
 Therefore, active-active links from the dual-connected devices are supported even though they are connected to two different physical switches.

 A basic setup looks like
 this: